iamkanishka/Angular-NGRX/README.md

 15. Create Reactive Form for Adding Post And Apply validation isung child routing - Angular ngrx\
 16. Adding Posts into ngrx state submitted by the FOrm -  Angular NGRX
 17. Props in NGEX Selector.
 Sending arguments to the state selectors for updating Post  - Angular
-18. Update Post in NGRX store immutable with action in Angular NGrx
+18. Update Post in NGRX store immutable with action in Angular NGRX
+19. Delete Post in the NGRX stor state in Angular NGRX